KoNickss/koffe/README.md

 # koffe
+# !!!IMPORTANT: Everything on this page is obsolete and dumb, dumb code.
+Use the `koffe` package on the aur instead
 koffe is a great tool for making intuitive, offline archlinux installers.
 Since some steps for mastering an arch iso require arch-linux, everything runs inside a container you have to create yourself.
 Every package installed to the new computer via the installer are from the repo, including base and linux, so no copy-pasting from the iso that could cause issues later.
 # Documentation
 ## Installation